tanbiranjum/purrfect/README.md

 <img src="https://raw.githubusercontent.com/tanbiranjum/purrfect/main/doc/project%20showcase%203.png" alt="project-screenshot" width="900" height="400/">

 <img src="https://raw.githubusercontent.com/tanbiranjum/purrfect/main/doc/project%20showcase%204.png" alt="project-screenshot" width="900" height="400/">

 <h2>🧐 Features</h2>

 Here're some of the project's best features:

-*   Seamlessly register and log in using popular social platforms like Google and GitHub.
+*   Register and log in using platforms like Google and GitHub using Next-Auth.
-*   Empower pet owners to register pets for adoption and simplify the adoption application process.
+*   Pet owners can register pets for adoption with simple adoption process.
-*   Efficiently confirm adoptions by reviewing comprehensive adoption criteria.
+*   Owner can confirm adoptions by reviewing comprehensive adoption criteria.
-*   Enhance user engagement with a dynamic "Load More" feature for exploring more pets.
+*   Dynamic "Load More" feature for exploring more pets.
+*   Search pets within 100 KM from your distance.
 *   Discover pet locations and approximate distances from your current location.
-*   Personalize your pet search with specific attribute filters.
+*   Personalize your pet search with advanced attribute filters.
-*   Utilize the latest Next.js 13 for cutting-edge app development.
+*   Latest Next.js 13 app directory development.
-*   Enjoy a sleek Dark Mode for comfortable low-light browsing.
+*   Sleek Dark Mode and Light Mode feature for user preference.
-*   Optimize code organization with Tailwind CSS class sorting merging and linting.
+*   Tailwind CSS class sorting merging and linting.
+*   Code and file organization maintained with following the best practice.

 <h2>🛠️ Installation Steps:</h2>